ergo-log.com

 Low-carb or low-fat, weight loss better with psychological insight

-It doesn’t matter what diet it is that you follow, attempts to lose weight are more effective if you understand something about the psychology of overeating.
+It doesn't matter what diet it is that you follow, attempts to lose weight are more effective if you understand something about the psychology of overeating.
 Researchers at the Mexican Social Security Institute discovered this from a study they did with one hundred overweight women.
-The Mexicans’ research results will be published soon in the British Journal of Nutrition.
+The Mexicans' research results have been published in the British Journal of Nutrition.

 The Mexicans got their test subjects to go on a low-fat diet or a low-carb diet.
 Both diets have advantages and disadvantages.
 A low-fat diet is easy to follow and requires few behavioural changes.
 A low-carb diet does require substantial changes, but on the other hand is more effective in the short term than a low-fat diet, and is therefore more motivating.